velexi-research/VLXI-Cookiecutter-Research/README.md

    * Branch: main
      * Folder: /(root)

+2. In the "About" section of the project GitHub repository, set "Website" to the URL for the project GitHub Pages.

-2. That's it!
+3. That's it!
 Every time the `main` branch is updated, GitHub will automatically build project documentation from the `README.md` file (and any linked Markdown files) and publish them to the project GitHub Pages.

-3. _Optional_.
-In the "About" section of the project GitHub repository, set "Website" to the URL for the project GitHub Pages.

 ### 2.3.
 Known Issues